The mid-term will cover:¶

 Huck makes widgets in Miss Watson’s factory.
 The number of widgets produced depends partly on Huck’s effort and partly on random events.
 Huck can work hard, experience bad luck and widget output will be low.
 Or, Huck could shirk his duties, but with good luck, widget output is high.
 Ideally, Huck always works diligently.
 On average, if Huck is diligent, widget output is satisfactory.

-Informal interpretation of risk aversion: Holding the expected amount of pay constant, risk averse individuals get less value from less sure pay plans.
+Informal interpretation of risk aversion: Holding the expected amount of pay constant, risk averse individuals get less value from pay plans that are more risky.

 But, Huck may prefer a high variance/high mean pay plan to a low variance/low mean pay plan, depending on just how risk averse he is.